Midwest Road Trips

 National Cowboy and Western Heritage Museum

-Located at 1700 Northeast 63rd St. Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday noon to 5 p.m.
-Adult admission is $15, students are $10 and kids 6 to 12 are $5.
-Adults (13+) are $15, students are $10 and kids (4 – 12) are $5.
+Located at 1700 Northeast 63rd St. Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
+Adult admission is $20, and students (6 to 12) are $12.

 First Americans Museum

-Opening in 2021, the First Americans Museum is dedicated to the 39 individual tribal nations in Oklahoma.
-Though only a few groups were indigenous to the area, many tribes were focibly relocated to Indian Territory, In 1907, Oklahoma became a state, and the name was derived from two Choctow words.
+The First Americans Museum, opening in 2021, is dedicated to the 39 individual tribal nations in Oklahoma.
+Though only a few groups were indigenous to the area, many tribes were primarily relocated to Indian Territory.
+In 1907, Oklahoma became a state, and the name was derived from two Choctaw words.

 The facility guides visitors through the arts and culture of the 39 First American nations today.
-With traditionally made baskets and drums to interactive art and storytelling, the First Americans Museum curates the objects that tell the story of the individual groups that call Oklahoma home today.
+From traditionally made baskets and drums to interactive art and storytelling, the First Americans Museum curates the objects that tell the story of the individual groups that call Oklahoma home today.

 Located at 659 First Americans Blvd.
 Open Monday, Wednesday through Friday from 10 a.m. to 5 p.m., Saturday and Sunday from 11 a.m. to 5 p.m. (closed Tuesday).
 Adult admission is (13+) is $15 and kids (4 -12) are $5.